 Driving a car and keeping up the relevant maintenance isn’t necessarily cheap.
 One thing you don’t want to have to pay is a parking fine.
 To avoid receiving one, follow the rules below around parking on yellow lines and when it can and can’t be done.

 Cars are valuable machines that not only help you get from place to place when you need to, but also allow you to keep your independence and freedom.
-But what can be done to keep it safe while it’s parked at night?
+But what can be done to keep it secure while it’s parked at night?